What is essential tremor?

 Tremors can be caused by a variety of other conditions or lifestyle factors.
-What differentiates them is the timing of the tremor.
-It is important to ascertain whether the tremors occur at rest, with sustained posture, or with certain movements.
+What separates them is the timing of the tremor.
+It is important to know if the tremors occur at rest, with sustained posture, or with certain movements.

 - Drugs.
 There are several drugs that can cause tremor: